 - Spit out the oil.
 NEVER SWALLOW because it is now loaded with bacteria and other nasty stuff.

 - Always spit into the garbage, not the sink.
 Coconut il will harden below 76 degrees.
 NOT good for your drain pipes.

 - Rinse your mouth out with water, then brush your teeth.

 Many advocates of oil pulling suggest safflower, sunflower or vegetable oil; but studies have found higher quality oils to be more effective.
 The anti-bacterial, anti-viral and anti-fungal properties of organic extra-virgin coconut oil make it the perfect choice for oil pulling.
 It also has a milder taste.

 I used 2 teaspoons of organic extra virgin coconut oil and added 2 drops each of Defend essential oil blend and Tea Tree essential oil.
 (Many studies have demonstrated Tea Tree’s effectiveness against a number of oral bacteria.
 That’s the reason it is added to everything from toothpaste to mouthwash to “treated” toothpicks.)

 Here is a handy list of other essential oils and their specific uses that could be used as an enhancement to oil pulling that I found over at Camp Wander:

-1. Guardian: General immune system, mouth and gum health, teeth problems, halitosis, cold, flue, sore throat, virus.
+1. Defend: General immune system, mouth and gum health, teeth problems, halitosis, cold, flue, sore throat, virus.